 Although Netflix has many titles in their library, some movies and TV shows are not available for some regions due to licensing issues.
 Other users use VPN services to bypass these restrictions, which can cause Netflix to face legal actions.

 To prevent this, Netflix flags down users who run VPNs on their devices.
 If you are using VPN services, please turn them off before accessing Netflix.

-On the other hand, you can also use other alternatives like IPVanish if you don’t want to go online without protection.
+On the other hand, you can also use other alternatives like PureVPN if you don’t want to go online without protection.
 Unlike other VPNs, it doesn’t interfere with your connection and works well with Netflix.

 6. Clear Browser Cache and Cookies.